 Contribution by Category

 This study analyzed nine OTC categories.
-Cost savings were estimated for each of the nine categories individually and then aggregated to produce overall value of $146 billion to U.S. healthcare system.
+Cost savings were estimated for each of the nine categories individually and then aggregated to produce an overall value of $146 billion to the U.S. healthcare system.

 Three categories, Medicated Skin, Lower GI, and Upper GI, comprised 61 percent of the total OTC savings.
 The cost savings in these categories are driven primarily by the price difference between OTC products and their Rx counterparts.
 In other OTC categories analyzed in this study, the primary source of the savings were due to clinical visits to seek treatment.